Andy Porter (footballer, born 1968): Coaching and managerial career

 Following Lee Sinnott's departure as manager, Porter and Dean Glover were appointed as caretaker managers on 23 September 2008.
 He was in the running for the role permanently, but it was eventually handed to Glover on 6 October.
 Porter departed as manager of the Port Vale youth team on 24 December.
-He later cited his reasons for doing so as being rejected for the managerial position earlier in the season and also not being offered the role of assistant manager, despite his success with the youth team, coupled with a need to advance his career.

 He teamed up again with Martin Foyle after being appointed as York City's assistant manager on 30 December.
 Glover was sacked as Vale manager in May 2009, and Porter applied for the vacant position once again.
 However, chairman Bill Bratt was determined to hire a manager of experience and so Porter was not considered for the role.
 He took over as caretaker manager at York on 24 September 2010 following Foyle's resignation and his first game in charge was a 3–1 victory away at Tamworth the following day.
 After two weeks in charge, on 6 October 2010, Porter also left the club.

 On 12 February 2011, Porter turned out for Alsager Town in their North West Counties Football League Premier Division 2–0 defeat to Glossop North End.
 The 42-year-old played for the full ninety minutes as a favour to the club, who put out a makeshift first XI after a period of disarray.
 Later in the year he was appointed as a youth coach at Stockport County.

 In June 2012, Foyle appointed Porter as his assistant when he took over his new role as manager of Hereford United.
 He left the club when Foyle departed as manager in March 2014.
 The following year he began helping Foyle in his dual roles at Port Vale and Northampton Town, coaching the under-11's at the Port Vale academy and doing regional scouting for Northampton.
 He was appointed onto the coaching staff at Nantwich Town in January 2022.